-The proof leverages arguments from the proof of Proposition~\ref{randomdesign_subset_recovery_prop} in Appendix~\ref{appendix_randomdesign_subset_recovery_prop}.
+Here is the proof of Proposition~\ref{propasymmutual}. \begin{proof}[Proof of Proposition~\ref{propasymmutual}] The proof leverages arguments from the proof of Proposition~\ref{randomdesign_subset_recovery_prop} in Appendix~\ref{appendix_randomdesign_subset_recovery_prop}.
 The goal is to argue that when $n$ and $m$ are sufficiently large, the empirical quantities are close to their population-level versions.
 We will use Big-$O$ notation to simplify our discussion.

 As already stated in inequality~\eqref{onepool_closetopopulation}, if $n \geq t + \frac{c_1^2\sigma_x^4 \|\Sigma\|^2}{\lambda_{\min}^2(\Sigma)}(p+C_1)$, then

 with probability at least $1 - e^{-C_1} - n^{-1}$, where $c_2 > \max\{2,2/c\}$.